nbajagain/CSP451-CheckPoint1-Nawaraj-Bajagain/README.md

                         # License

- This project is for academic purposes only.
+ This project is license for academic purposes only.